...featuring 39664 machines :

 The game earned so much money during first weeks of testing that the programmer was pulled off the game to work on a pinball project.

 Xenophobe was a highly original game with a highly original concept.
-It was the first split-screen game.
-It was also a victim of a production scheduling snafu.
+It was a victim of a production scheduling snafu.
 Due to its production being pushed ahead, a lot of the game's tuning was axed.
 There are many objects in the game that the player can pick up, but have no use.

 Brian Colin & Jeff Nauman originally conceived this game with a tomb-robbing treasure hunting theme, but when programmer Howard Shere was assigned to the project, his love of science fiction prompted the shift to an ALIEN spoof.